saranshrakshak/DigHum100/README.txt

 opiate_analysis.py:            A Python file for Datastructure visualization.

-op_data.csv:                   Data set provided by the Medicare and Medicaid Services.
+op_data.csv:                   Data set provided by the Center for Medicare and Medicaid Services.

+IRSIncomeByZipCode.csv:        Data set for zip code average incomes provided by the IRS and modified by Jon Loyens (twitter@jonloyens) on data.world.

 storyboard_dighum.pdf:         A storyboard for this project.